1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 	 - Around 1948 there were difficulties citing foriegn authors due to them being "reactionary'[^23]
  - Young scientists followed Botanichesky Zhurnal[^29]
 	 - Became a popular journal[^30]
+	 - Lysenkoist managed to disband the journal and reconstitute it with Lysenkoists[^31]

 Footnotes: